 Landslides - 14 of 13

-Landslides FAQs - 22 Found
+Landslides FAQs - 13 Found

-The landslide that occurred during the 1980 eruption of Mount St. Helens, a volcano in the Cascade Mountain Range in the State of Washington, U.S. is the largest landslide that we've recorded.
+The world's biggest historic landslide occurred during the 1980 eruption of Mount St. Helens, a volcano in the Cascade Mountain Range in the State of Washington, USA.
 The volume of material was 2.8 cubic kilometers (km).

 The world's biggest prehistoric landslide, discovered so far on land, is in southwestern Iran, and is named the Saidmarreh landslide.
 The landslide is located on the Kabir Kuh anticline in Southwest Iran at 33 degrees north latitude, 47.65 degrees east longitude.
 The landslide has a volume of about 20 cubic kilometers, a depth of 300 m, a travel distance of 14 km and a width of 5 km.
 This means that about 50 billion tons of rock moved in this single event!